-Tax Guide for Self-Employed Mobile Mechanics
+Tax Guide for Self-Employed Mobile Mechanics in the UK

 What expenses can a self-employed mobile mechanic claim?
 Van costs, diagnostic tools, parts, motor trade insurance — with a worked tax calculation example.